Special purpose vehicle registration

 To register a special purpose vehicle:

-Special purpose vehicles may be registered for any three-month period up to 36 months (for example 2 years and 3 months).
+Special purpose vehicles may be registered for any 3-month period up to 36 months (for example 2 years and 3 months).
 Special purpose vehicles may also be registered with a common expiry date subject to approval.

 Registration renewals can be paid by direct debit.